 These make a great side dish with just about anything you’d otherwise serve with potatoes.
 Try them next to our keto meatloaf sometime.
 So good!

-Butter – We like the flavor of butter on our roasted radishes, but olive oil will also work.
+Butter – We like the flavor of butter on our roasted radishes, but olive oil or avocado oil will also work.

 Seasoning – Garlic powder and onion powder will go on the radishes before roasting them, with some salt and pepper to taste before serving.